SAP-samples/integration-suite-b2b-exercises-advanced/Exercise 2/README.md

 ![image](assets/9.png)

-7. Your Tenant is opensapeu01
+7.	identify your Tenant.
+The relevant part is the first part of the url (e.g. opensapeu01)
 8. If you go for Insomnia
     1. Click on “Import” and
     2. Import the provided collection [“Insomnia Collection”](assets/Insomnia_collection.json)